J-1 Visa for Visiting Scholars

 ISU academic departments are involved in the invitation of each visiting scholar.

-This means that the scholar and the department would need to have a mutual interest in collaborating in a research or teaching area.
-Prospective scholars may wish to contact a specific department at ISU to describe your research interests and whether or not there may be a mutual interest in collaboration.
+This means that the scholar and the department must have a mutual interest in collaborating in research or teaching areas.
+Prospective scholars may wish to contact a specific department at ISU to describe their research interests and whether or not there may be a mutual interest in collaboration.

-Once it has agreed to host you, the ISU department will work with the International Programs Office to provide you with necessary documentation for visa application.
+Once it has agreed to host you, the ISU department will work with the International Programs Office to provide you with the necessary documentation for your visa application.

-ISU Departments: Departments seeking to invite an international scholar should download and complete the Visiting Scholar Request Form.
+ISU Departments: Departments seeking to invite an international scholar should download and complete the J-1 Scholar Exchange Visitor Department Request

-Prospective Scholars: After a mutual interest in collaboration has been established, please download, complete and submit to IPO the DS-2019 Application.
+Prospective Scholars: After a mutual interest in collaboration has been established.
+Please download the J-1 Exchange Visitor DS-2019 Application, complete it, and submit it to the International Programs Office.

 Arrival & Check-In